viperproject/axiom-profiler/README.md

     silicon --numberOfParallelVerifiers 1 --z3Args "trace=true proof=true" ./file.sil

-If it complains about an unrecognized argument, try this:
+If it complains about an unrecognized argument, try escaping the double-quotes.
+E.g.:

     silicon --numberOfParallelVerifiers 1 --z3Args '"trace=true proof=true"' ./file.sil

+on Unix-like systems or:

+    silicon --numberOfParallelVerifiers 1 --z3Args """trace=true proof=true""" ./file.sil

+on Windows.

 To obtain a Z3 log with the Viper verification condition generation verifier (Carbon), use e.g: